Introduction: why NRR matters

 NRR vs Gross Revenue Retention (GRR)

 Gross Revenue Retention looks at retention before taking any expansion into account.
-It answers: “How much of my starting revenue did I keep if I ignore upsells and only consider downgrades and churn?”
+It answers a stricter question: how much of the starting recurring revenue did you keep if you ignore upsells and only consider downgrades and churn?
+That makes GRR useful for spotting whether a business is masking weak retention with strong expansion.

 Using the same inputs, the GRR formula is: